StaxWP/visibility-logic-elementor/readme.txt

 === Visibility Logic for Elementor ===
-Contributors: seventhqueen, kieran_taylor, codezz
+Contributors: seventhqueen, kierantaylorio, codezz, rtynio
-Tags: elementor, elementor restrictions, elementor conditions, elementor widgets, visibility logic, Requires at least: 3.0
+Tags: elementor, elementor restrictions, elementor conditions, elementor widgets, visibility logic, widget conditions Requires at least: 3.0
 Requires PHP: 5.6
-Tested up to: 5.1.1
+Tested up to: 5.4.1
-Stable tag: 1.0.3
+Stable tag: 1.2.0
 License: GLPv2 or later

 Hide or show Elementor widgets based on user role, if logged in or not.